KQM-git/TCL/characters/pyro/thoma.md

 At the moment of casting, Thoma's Elemental Skill applies Pyro to himself.
 The DMG Absorption of the **Blazing Barrier** scales off Thoma's Max HP.

-The Blazing Barrier has the following traits:
+The Blazing Barrier has the following traits:\
-* Absorbs Pyro DMG 250% more effectively.
+• Absorbs Pyro DMG 250% more effectively.\
-* When a new **Blazing Barrier** is obtained, the remaining DMG Absorption of an existing **Blazing Barrier** will stack and its duration will be refreshed.
+• When a new **Blazing Barrier** is obtained, the remaining DMG Absorption of an existing **Blazing Barrier** will stack and its duration will be refreshed.
-* Thoma's E refreshing the shield for Burst does not make it lose Shield Strength.
-* Losing the shield will reset its stacks.

 The maximum DMG Absorption of the **Blazing Barrier** will not exceed a certain percentage of Thoma's Max HP.